 - Remove the aileron servo covers.
 Mark the inside front of the covers so you will know how to orient them for reassembly. - Attach the aluminium L brackets to the servos as you did for the tail surfaces.
 The servos will face in opposite directions and the servo spindle is positioned toward the front of the wing. - Using your receiver or JR Matchmaker, power box or the like, find servo neutral and attach the heavy-duty servo arms to obtain matching positions.
 If you are using a double-sided arm, you may find that rotating the arm 180 degrees achieves a better match, so complete this step before trimming off the unused side of the arm. - The ailerons will already be fitted to your plane with the screw pin hinging.
-A small flat screw drive will do this after using fingers. - Position the servos onto the mounting tabs, paying attention to the position of arm relative to the control horn slot marked on the control surface.
-Using great care not to pierce through the top of the wing, drill and bolt the servos in place to the servo covers. (photo 11&12).
-We used 3mm bolts and lock nuts for all servo attachments to the servo covers.
+A small flat screw drive and do this then fingers. - Position the servos onto the mounting tabs, paying attention to the position of arm relative to the control horn slot marked on the control surface.
+Using great care not to pierce through the top of the wing, drill and bolt the servos in place (photo 10).